KnutAM/AbaqusRolloverSimulation/readme.md

 To use a material subroutine see the material `chaboche_umat` in `user_settings_example.py` for inspiration.
 Furthermore, the variable the `material_model_folder` must  be set, pointing to a folder containing folders with sources for different material models.
 The field `'material_model'` must be set to  `'user'` and the field `'mpar'` must contain a dictionary with the following fields:

 * `'nstatv'`: Give an int for how many state variables the material model requires

 * `'src_folder'`: Give the name of the folder in `material_model_folder` containing a file named `umat.for`/`umat.f`.
 The folder must contain all required files such that calling `abaqus make library=umat` (or `umat.f` ) would work in that folder (This will not be done however, the content will be copied)

 * `'user_mpar_array'`: A tuple containing the material parameter that should be supplied to the user material routine

+## ifort version > 16

+As Abaqus (up to at least 2020) is compiled with ifort 16.0 or lower, some new compiler features are not available.
+If you have a later compiler this can cause problems.
+One common problem is that automatic allocation of lhs assignments was introduced in ifort 17.0, and this will cause undefined symbol error when used with Abaqus.
+To circumvent this issue, it is possible to add a compiler option `nostandard-realloc-lhs` using the `abaqus_v6.env ` file.
+This file must be located either in your home directory or in the current directory.
+An example of such a modification has been provided in this repository, but note that this file must be manually moved for it to have any effect.